-In additional CSS section, you can enter your custom CSS classes, so you don’t need to mess with original styles, or create a child theme.
-Of course, you should create a child theme if you plan to modify other files as well.
+In the Additional CSS section in the Frequency WordPress theme documentation, you can enter your custom CSS classes, so you don’t need to mess with original styles, or create a child theme.
+Of course, you should create a child theme if you plan to modify other files.

 - Blog Archive Settings